trueautomation/ta-docs/docs/getting-started/api-key.md

 If the API key is not installed when you run the test, there is an error that tells you how to solve the problem:

 !> API key is not set.
 Run `trueautomation init` to set the API key.

+Now that you know about the API key, you can proceed [setting up your first TrueAutomation project](/getting-started/project-setup.md).